phdccltd/phdcc-papers-api/README.md

 DATABASE='dbname'
 DBUSER='dbuser'
 DBPASS='dbpassword'
-LOGSQL=false - sety to true if you want all sequelize SQL logged LOGMODE=console - if you want logger output to the console BASEURL=/api
+LOGSQL=false - set to true if you want all sequelize SQL logged LOGMODE=console - if you want logger output to the console BASEURL=/api
 JWT_SECRET='Secret used in authentication'